dplantera/react-pdf-filling-assistant/README.md

 ## Features
 ![][features]
-* Known issue: When loading the app for the first time, a scientific paper appears (The default PDF of `pdf.js`).
-Reloading the page once should load the project sample PDF.

 ## Introduction
 This started as a quick project to make the life of my team easier and to learn about FE development with react. `PDF Form Assistant` is an integration tool for PDF form filling automation.
 I've decided to work a little more on it and dive deeper into FE development and react.